fbpx

 • Reads aloud hesitantly, word by word, monotonously.

-• Mispronounces words, or puts stress on the wrong syllables.
+• Mispronounces words or puts stress on the wrong syllables.

 • Foreshortens words, for example, ‘portion’ for proportion.

-• Omits prefixes, omits suffixes, or adds suffixes.
+• Omits prefixes, omits or adds suffixes.

 • Reads with poor comprehension.

-• Remembers little of what was read.
+• Remembers little of what they read.

 • Often ignores punctuation, omitting full stops or commas.